Creating a fun & sustainable trails system for Chaffee County

 Planning Process Leadership

 Outdoor recreation management in Chaffee County is driven by the community, including leaders from outdoor businesses, natural resource agencies, nonprofit organizations, local government and recreation enthusiasts.
-The team below serves as a subcommittee to the Chaffee Recreation Council, which leads implementation of the Chaffee County Outdoor Recreation Management Plan.
+The participants below serves as a subcommittee to the Chaffee Recreation Council, which leads implementation of the Chaffee County Outdoor Recreation Management Plan.

 Leadership Partners